nystudio107/seomatic/README.md

 So you can change the variables as you see fit; but it also means that if you change your `seoImage`, for example, it will not change the `og:image`.
 This is so that you can manipulate them independently.

+**Important:** Due to the way Twig scoping works, if you `{% include %}` a template, it's given a copy of the current Twig context (variables, etc.), which means that any changes made there are not propagated back to the parent template.

+So for instance if you `{% include %}` a template that changes some SEOmatic variables, they will **not** be changed in the parent context's scope, so they will not be rendered by SEOmatic.

+You'll need to modify the SEOmatic variables in a template that `{% extends %}` the main `layout.twig` template or via Twig `embeds`.

 These work like any other Twig variables; you can output them by doing:

     {{ seomaticMeta.seoTitle }}